cjstoddard/Tomato/README.md

 > python3 tomato.py

-There are two easy changes to the code you can make is first the thresholds for the three things the program monitors.
+There are two easy changes to the code you can make, first is the thresholds for the three things the program monitors.
 These numbers reflect my own comfort levels.
 Look for these lines in the code and change them to suit your needs.

 > TEMP_THRESHOLD = 60.0  # Celsius
+>
 > LOAD_THRESHOLD = 75.0  # Percentage
+>
 > MEMORY_LOW = 25.0  # Below 25%: Low memory
+>
 > MEMORY_HIGH = 75.0  # Above 75%: High memory

 Second, I have the program set to run each check 30 seconds apart in a loop.
 If you want to shorten this timing, look for these lines towards the bottom of the program under the  "def main():" function and change the time.sleep(30) to what you want it to be.

 > display_cpu_temperature()
+>
 > time.sleep(30)  # Check every 30 seconds
 >
 > display_cpu_load()
+>
 > time.sleep(30)  # Check every 30 seconds
 >
 > display_free_memory()
+>
 > time.sleep(30)  # Check every 30 seconds

 Once you are done testing Tomato and making sure it works, edit the tomato.sh file and change the path of this program for your environment.
 Then to run this program at startup, do the following;

 > sudo cp tomato.sh /usr/local/bin/
+>
 > sudo chown root:root /usr/local/bin/tomato.sh
+>
 > sudo chmod +x /usr/local/bin/tomato.sh
+>
 > sudo crontab -e

 and add this line to the file;